MurariHarish/Zillow-data-ML-project/README.md

 ```

 ### 6. Configuring EC2 as a Self-Hosted Runner
-Set up your EC2 instance as a self-hosted runner for GitHub Actions:
+Set up the EC2 instance as a self-hosted runner for GitHub Actions:
 - Navigate to `Settings > Actions > Runners`.
 - Click `New self-hosted runner`.
 - Choose ```Linux``` Operating Systerm
 - Follow the provided instructions to execute the necessary commands in the EC2 instance.

 ### 7. Setting up GitHub Secrets
-Configure the following secrets in your GitHub repository for secure access:
+Configure the following secrets in GitHub repository for secure access:
-- `AWS_ACCESS_KEY_ID`: Your AWS access key.
+- `AWS_ACCESS_KEY_ID`: AWS access key.
-- `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key.
+- `AWS_SECRET_ACCESS_KEY`: AWS secret access key.
 - `AWS_REGION`: Preferred AWS region (e.g., `us-east-1`).
-- `AWS_ECR_LOGIN_URI`: The login URI for your AWS ECR.
+- `AWS_ECR_LOGIN_URI`: The login URI for AWS ECR.
-- `ECR_REPOSITORY_NAME`: The name of your ECR repository.
+- `ECR_REPOSITORY_NAME`: The name of the ECR repository.